266109/Myntra-Clone-Static-/README.md

 Address: https://naman-myntra-clone-static.netlify.app/

+A wonder Project which resulted in Good practice of React + Redux

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.